Statement of Attainment in Responsible Service of Alcohol

 National Course Code: SITSS00055

 The nationally recognised Statement of Attainment in Responsible Service of Alcohol (RSA) is the mandatory training to sell and serve alcohol in NSW.
-When you successfully complete this short course, you will get an interim certificate of competency, so you can use your qualification the same day.
+Successfully complete this short course and receive an interim certificate so you can start working in the industry immediately.

 LEARN NEW SKILLS